He made more money than your sales leader. He hit the top commission rate. Yet, he left.

 3. Environment – Does your workplace look and feel like a morgue?
 Times have changed.
 Nobody wants to work in an office with bare walls and no atmosphere.
 You’re a growing company with young, vibrant employees.
 Step it up!

-Fortune recently released its 2013 list of 100 Best Companies to Work For.
+Fortune released its list of 100 Best Companies to Work For.
 Take a read through some attributes of the top 10:

 - “Sports contests”